Dalmatia Food

 Protected Food Products in Dalmatia

-Dalmatia has enough officially protected food products to justify a dedicated product section.
-The Croatian Ministry of Agriculture, Forestry and Fisheries lists protected Croatian agricultural and food product names registered in the European Union, including several names tied to Dalmatia’s oysters, mussels, cured meats, lamb, olive oil, fruit, honey, carob, sweets, and traditional dough-based foods.
+The Croatian Ministry of Agriculture, Forestry and Fisheries maintains the national list of agricultural and food names registered in the European Union.
+Dalmatia contributes protected shellfish, cured meats, lamb, olive oils, fruit, honey, cheese, salt, carob, grape products, and traditional baked foods.

 Malostonska kamenica

 Malostonska kamenica is the protected name for oysters from the Bay of Mali Ston.
-It is one of the clearest products for understanding southern Dalmatian food because it connects shellfish farming, brackish coastal waters, the Pelješac Peninsula, Ston, Mali Ston, and Dubrovnik-area seafood routes.
+The product connects shellfish farming, the bay's brackish coastal waters, the Pelješac Peninsula, Ston, Mali Ston, and the seafood routes of southern Dalmatia.

 Novigradska dagnja